andob/DeclarativeAdapter-kt/MORE_FEATURES.md

     override fun onCreateView(inflater : LayoutInflater, container : ViewGroup, savedInstanceState : Bundle) : View
     {
-        val view=super.onCreateView(inflater, container, savedInstanceState)
+        val view = super.onCreateView(inflater, container, savedInstanceState)
-        binding.someTextView="";
+        binding.someTextView = "";
         return view
     }
 }
 ```

 Downside: The ``ReflectiveViewBindingFieldSetter`` class uses reflection magic in order to find and set fields annotated with ``@AutoViewBinding``.
 It also uses a cache in order to make the minimum reflection calls possible.
-The method annotated with ``@ModelBinder`` from the objects that inherit ``CellView`` is also invoked via reflection + a cache.
+Also the method annotated with ``@ModelBinder`` from the objects that inherit ``CellView`` is invoked via reflection + a cache.
 If performance is still a problem IN 2020, reflection magic could be migrated to annotation processor / code generation magic.
-Pull requests are welcomed.